- What assumptions guide the P.I. Program?

 - Who should pay course fees?

-- How does an individual sign up for a RePAIR course?
+- How does an individual sign up for a P.I.
+Program course?

 - Are Continuing Medical Education credits available?

-What assumptions guide the RePAIR program?
+What assumptions guide the P.I.
+Program?
 (Back to Top)

 - Everyone referred to the program has some behaviors that must change